UMGC

 As one of the largest employers of entry-level technology professionals in the United States, Revature provides paid 10-12-week training and a two-year contract for people like Christian who have the aptitude for learning but need an opportunity to join the workforce.

-The training is amazing,” Rondon said. ”They [Revature] teach you very detailed lessons in different technologies, and you can hit the ground running after the training program.
-They emphasize being detailed-oriented; they also teach soft skills – which is quite tough coming out of college.
-You know how to do this stuff, but you don’t know how to explain it, and in interviews, that’s the tough part – being able to elaborate and show that you know what you’re talking about.”
+The training is amazing,” Rondon said. ”They [Revature] teach you detailed lessons in different technologies, and you can hit the ground running after the training program.
+They emphasize being detail-oriented and teach soft skills, which is quite challenging coming out of college.
+You know how to do this stuff, but you don’t know how to explain it, and in interviews, that’s the tricky part – being able to elaborate and show that you know what you’re talking about.”

-Shortly after this interview, Christian completed his training and began working on-site at a Fortune 500 global systems integrator.
+Shortly after this interview, Christian completed his training and worked on-site at a Fortune 500 global systems integrator.
 When asked to look back and what advice he might give himself before joining Revature, he said, ”Go at it with an open mind.
-Make sure that I’m ready to go every day because it’s an intense program, and it will require some brain power and thought.
-Make sure that you come prepared and it’s serious business here, but it’s all for the better – for your career.”
+Make sure that I’m ready to go every day because it’s an intense program requiring some brain power and thought.
+Make sure you come prepared.
+It’s serious business here, but it’s all for the better – for your career.”